COVID-19: Need Help or Want to Help?

 Long Beach Energy Resources will provide restoration of gas service to customers currently shut-off for non payment.
 For more information, visit: longbeach.gov/energyresources.

 Southern California Edison is temporarily suspending service disconnections for customers unable to pay their bill, and waiving late fees, for residential and business customers affected by COVID-19.
 If you have difficulty paying your SCE bill due to COVID-19, please call 800-950-2356 and/or visit https://www.sce.com/safety/coronavirus to learn more.

 Telephone, Cell Phone and Internet: The FCC has reached an agreement with several major service providers, including Frontier, Spectrum/Charter, TracFone Wireless, Sprint, AT&T, Verizon, and others under the Keep Americans Connected Pledge.
-These providers agree that through April 13, they will not terminate any services to residential or small business customers who can’t pay their bills due to complications from the pandemic, as well as waive any late fees those customers might incur because of economic hardships resulting from COVID-19.
+These providers agree that through at least June 30, they will not terminate any services to residential or small business customers who can’t pay their bills due to complications from the pandemic, as well as waive any late fees those customers might incur because of economic hardships resulting from COVID-19.
 Please consult your individual service provider for information.